USMLE-STEP-2 Exam Details

 • Question 4:

-Match the antidepressant with the side effect or characteristic that need to avoid tyramine with this medication
+Match the antidepressant with the side effect or characteristic of an SSRI with a half-life of 46 days

 A. phenelzine